If you are looking for an ePropulsion electric outboard for your boat, choosing the correct shaft length is important.

 To find the suitable shaft length, the principle is to make sure the top of the propeller is matched to the lowest point of the transom.
-Hard to put it into practice?
-Well, in order to get the right shaft length, first, measure the transom height, the length from the top of the boat transom to the bottom of the boat.
+In order to get the right shaft length, first, measure the transom height, the length from the top of the boat transom to the bottom of the boat.

 After that, you could choose the recommended shaft length based according to the transom height.

-For most small dinghies and aluminum boats under 15ft or 4.5m, extra short shaft and short will work, depending on the transom height, some over 40 cm / 15.7 inches, some not.
+For most small dinghies and aluminum boats under 15ft, extra short shaft and short will work, depending on the transom height, some over 15.7 inches, some not.